ericfirth/quack-app/README.md

 [Details][phase-four]

-### Phase 5: Notifications & Mentions (2 days)
+### Phase 5: Scrolling (2 days)
-In this phase, I will need to add mentions.
-When someone types a message to a channel that includes the username of a person in the team, that is a mention.
-Mentions stay around.
-I will have to make a backbone composite view.
-This will hold MessageShow subviews of each mention.
-In this phase I will also make notifications.
-Notifications are created with mentions and new messages in private conversations.
-They are deleted when viewed.
+In this phase, I will need to make the feed act the way Slack's feed does.
+Messages start at the bottom and work their way up.
+If there aren't enough messages, the feed is aligned to the bottom of the page.
+Also a scroll up should fetch more messages with pagination that the user doesn't notice.

 [Details][phase-five]